DAGWorks-Inc/burr/docs/concepts/hooks.rst

 .. _hooks:

-Burr has a system of lifecycle adapters (adapted from [Hamilton's](https://github.com/dagworks-inc/hamilton) similar concept, which allow you to run tooling before and after various places in a node's execution.
-For instance, you could (many of these are yet to be implemented):
+Burr has a system of lifecycle adapters (adapted from the similar `Hamilton <https://github.com/dagworks-inc/hamilton>`_ concept), which allow you to run tooling before and after various places in a node's execution.
+For instance, you could:

 1. Log every step as a trace in datadog
 2. Add a time-delay to your steps to allow for rendering
 3. Add a print statement to every step to see what happened (E.G. implement the printline in cowsay above)
 4. Synchronize state/updates to an external database
 5. Put results on a queue to feed to some monitoring system

+Note some of the above are yet to be implemented.

 To implement hooks, you subclass any number of the :ref:`available lifecycle hooks <hooksref>`.
 These have synchronous and asynchronous versions, and your hook can subclass as many as you want